syncfusion-content/javascript-docs/js/installation-and-upgrade/Install-using-the-Web-Installer.md

 ---
 layout: post
-title: Installation and Deployment process for Syncfusion Essential Studio JavaScript products
+title: Installation process for Syncfusion JavaScript products
-description: Learn how to install and deploy the Syncfusion JavaScript component
+description: This section provides information regarding the Syncfusion JavaScript Online installer and steps for installing it
 platform: js
 control: Installation and Deployment
 documentation: ug